Aschen/coding-challenge-ia-solver/README.md

 This is even less the case since the arrival of LLMs like GPT-4, if these tools are capable of solving these problems for us then shouldn't we focus on higher level problems and let them do their thing?

-It's as if a lax firm took a multiple choice test on knowledge of the penal code for a position as a prosecutor for a trial.
+It's as if a lax firm made a multiple choice test on knowledge of the penal code to evaluate for the position as a prosecutor for a trial.
 Not very relevant.

 ## How it works